The Importance of SEO at Each Stage of the Buyer’s Journey

 - Access to industry statistics and data

-Conversion keywords are probably the easiest to identify, but they are also the most competitive.
-If you are short on time and can’t devote maximum effort to every stage, begin with your conversion landing pages and implement every suggestion.
+Conversion keywords are probably the easiest to identify, but they’re also the most competitive.
+These are often the keywords you are (or could be) targeting in your PPC campaigns.
+If you are short on time and can’t devote maximum effort to every stage, it pays to focus on the Conversion stage.

 Capitalize on the Details